Learning Lesson: Measure the Pressure - The "Wet" Barometer

 The changes are greatest at the equator, decreasing toward the poles where it becomes zero.
 Also, the higher the altitude, the greater the daily change.

 Rapid falls in pressure can indicate the approach of severe thunderstorms.
 A Severe thunderstorm WARNING is an urgent announcement that a severe thunderstorm has been reported or is imminent and warns you to take cover.
-Severe thunderstorm warnings are issued by local NWS offices.
+Severe thunderstorm warnings are issued by local National Weather Service offices.

 The strong wind gusts of severe thunderstorms can damage buildings, knock down trees, and create a hazard due to wind-blown debris.
 Therefore: